ravencats111/stats220/content/assignments/assignment1.md

 ### Question 2

-Regarding `nycbikes18_raw`, you are interested in the total number of bike trips ridden by each age group in 2018.
+Regarding `nycbikes18_raw`, you are interested in the total number of bike trips ridden by each age group and user type.
 Plot a bar chart to address the question of interest.
 You should end up with a **ggplot** object called `p1`, with

 -   `colour = "white"`.